rahulEth/golang-byexample/docs/gobyexample.md

 	fmt.Println(aPtr) // becaue go is strictly call by value thats why it stil hold the addreess }

+// only copy of the aPtr will be passed not the orignal aPtr
-// a copy of pointer of a will be created in increment function func increment(x *int) {
+// x is the copy of aPtr, modifying it does not impat aPtr in main function func increment(x *int) {
 	x = nil
 }